 Fairfax Solicitation Lawyer

 Prostitution may be the “world’s oldest profession,” but attempting to solicit a prostitute is a serious criminal offense in Virginia.
 If you have been arrested or charged with soliciting a prostitute in Fairfax, you will want to get in touch with a Fairfax solicitation lawyer immediately.
-If you have been charges with any other sex crimes, you can obtain more information on the pages below or visit our Virginia Prostitution Laws page.
+If you have been charged with any other sex crimes, you can obtain more information on the pages below.

 Fairfax Solicitation Lawyer Explains the Crime of Solicitation and Its Penalties

 For a person to be charged with solicitation, no sexual or physical contact need occur.
 Instead, the Commonwealth must simply establish that the defendant did, in fact, request another person to engage in sexual activity in exchange for money or its equivalent (such as drugs) with the intent that the sexual act actually occur.
 Additionally, the person must take an act in furtherance of exchanging money for sex.
 Evidence used to show that an act was taken in furtherance of the exchange of money for sex could be going to the bank to take out cash, buying condoms, or booking a motel room.

 Under Virginia law, solicitation is a Class 1 misdemeanor which carries a penalty of up to one year in jail and a fine of up to $2,500.